ampproject/amphtml/extensions/amp-bind/amp-bind.md

 String.toUpperCase
 ```

-The full expression implementation can be found in [bind-expr-impl.jison](./0.1/bind-expr-impl.jison).
+The full expression grammar and implementation can be found in [bind-expr-impl.jison](./0.1/bind-expr-impl.jison) and [bind-expression.js](./0.1/bind-expression.js).